markagreen/groundswell_indicators/accessibility/README.md

 Roads](https://www.ordnancesurvey.co.uk/products/os-open-roads) resource
 was used to act as the network to estimate the accessibility between origins and destinations (data downloaded on 4th June 2024).
-The resource is vector file containing the entire road network for Great Britain, including information about the nature of a road (e.g., speed limit, type of road).
+The resource is a vector file containing the entire road network for Great Britain, including information about the nature of a road (e.g., speed limit, type of road).
 The resource is set up to represent lines and nodes (connections between different lines, such as junctions).
 While we